fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 - Take your users through the OAuth authorization flow.
 - Update your database and logic to store and refresh your users' credentials for later use.

-The [fusebit/everyauth-express](https://github.com/fusebit/everyauth-express) project makes this authorization and credential management work disappear so that you can focus on the core of your app.
+EveryAuth makes this authorization and credential management work disappear so that you can focus on the core of your app.

-<a class="cta_large" href="https://github.com/fusebit/everyauth-express#getting-started">Try EveryAuth For Free</a>

 Below is an exampe of using EveryAuth to authorize users on Slack and use those tokens to interactive with Slack.
-Easy, right?

 ```javascript
 import everyauth from '@fusebit/everyauth-express';